 - Be sure to check opening times as some places don’t operate all day.
 Europeans know that it’s okay to switch off sometimes.

-- If you’re a vegan or vegetarian, you’ll find plenty of options.
+- You’ll find plenty of options if you’re a vegan or vegetarian.
 I enjoyed many excellent oat milk lattes last time I was brunch hunting in Amsterdam.

-- Most places are totally cashless now.
-This was a growing trend that has really been helped along by the COVID-19 pandemic.
+- Most places are cashless now.
+This was a growing trend that the COVID-19 pandemic has helped along.

 - Don’t be put off if there is a waiting list – it’s just part of the experience in this charming city.
 So take advantage of any waiting list app a restaurant may have.
 Definitely make reservations if you have a large group.